lgomez9/100-days-of-code/log.md

 **Thoughts**: Learning about the Euler totient function for problem 26 was actually really interesting, and I'm excited about learning new math as we go along in these challenges.

 **Link to work**: Purely conceptual today!
 Some light coding.

+### Day 23: January 26, 2020

+**Today's Progress**: Had a decent amount of progress today.
+Didn't work on Project Euler today, but did manage to finish another section of Colt Steele's Web Development course, and did a leetcode problem, a medium problem this time!

+**Thoughts**: Definitely didn't have the most mentally taxing day today, but enjoyed working on the Node.js material.
+I also enjoy using the command line, it truly is a remarkably useful tool, one that I don't think I truly appreciated while I was getting beaten down by 323.

+**Link to work**: In the Leetcode folder in this repository.